 “The elders who oversee the affairs of the assembly well… especially those whose work is preaching and teaching…” 1 Timothy 5:7

 Therefore, there were elders who were overseeing things that had nothing to do with preaching or teaching.

 “The Hellenists complained against the Hebrews because their widows were being overlooked in the daily distribution of food.
 So the Twelve gathered all the disciples together and said, ‘..Brothers and sisters, choose seven men from among you who are known to be full of the Spirit and wisdom.
 We will turn this responsibility over to them…’” Acts 6: 1-4

 These men or elders who were chosen to serve the community of believers would become known as Deacons.

 Here’s the difference: the Overseer is a Shepherd who oversees and guides an orderly gathering of Christians in a private house, whereas the Deacon is a Shepherd who oversees and attends to the needs of Christians in the community.

 Women can be Deaconesses, but not Bishops/Overseers.
 See Addendum 2.

 “Women likewise must be serious, not slanderers, but temperate, faithful in all things” 1 Timothy 3:11

-Just like the Apostles, neither the Overseer nor the Deacon have dominion over our faith and cannot lord it over anyone.
-Their service is to the Body of Christ.
-Thus they are servants to the Prophets and by implication to the Almighty Himself.
+Just like the Apostles, neither the Overseers nor the Deacons have dominion over our faith and cannot lord it over anyone.
+Their service is to the Body of Christ, thus they are servants to the Prophets and by implication to the Almighty Himself.